alyssarose05/EmotionDetection/README.md

 - render_template
 - request
 - json
+- Optional: unittest (if you want to run test cases)

 If there is anything that you are missing, you should be able to install them with the `pip install` command, followed by their names.